The City of Love.

 This also means that when you leave, the power shuts down.
 This seems like such a great way to conserve energy (Just be sure that you aren’t sharing a hotel with someone who’d like to make your lights disappear while you’re showering.
 This didn’t happen on our stay…but I’m just sayin’)

 The key was also required to access the stairs from the lobby or to make the elevator move.
 I wouldn’t realize how grateful I would be for this fact until later.
 We were there during the shooting on Champ Élysées.
 While we didn’t hear about it until after we returned to the hotel, it also explained why there had been a helicopter flying overhead as Big Mr. and I walked to the nearby grocery.
 This hotel was only about 1/2 mile from the shooting.
 There was still talk of perhaps another shooter being on the loose.
-My heart raced as I heard people running down the hall (probably a child running to their room), but then I remember that without a key, nobody could get beyond the lobby.
+My heart raced as I heard people running down the hall (probably a child running to their room), but then I remembered that without a key, nobody could get beyond the lobby.
 This put me at ease.

 The rooms that we actually had were connecting rooms.
 Ours was considered a Superior Room and the kids were in a Deluxe Triple Room.
 This was the view of our room from the bed looking toward the room that the teens shared.
-Your can see other photos of the rooms at the hotel’s website.
+You can see other photos of the rooms at the hotel’s website.
 Our rooms looked like their photo of connecting rooms without the wood-beamed ceiling.

 Our rooms overlooked rue Duphot.
 It was a very quiet street.